A Complete List Of The Most High Paying Life Science Jobs

 Or maybe you’re more into storms and love the idea of being a storm chaser.
 If either sound like you should look into meteorology, they do more than deliver the weather on TV – they come up with the forecast, calculate patterns, and use scientific measuring tools.

-To get a meteorology job, which pays around $90,000 a year, you’ll need a bachelor’s degree in physics or atmospheric science.
+To get a meteorology job, which pays around, you’ll need a bachelor’s degree in physics or atmospheric science.

 Life Sciences Jobs Without a Bachelors Degree